awsdocs/amazon-redshift-management-guide/doc_source/connecting-from-psql.md

 ## Connect by Using a Certificate<a name="connecting-from-psql-ssl"></a>

 To control whether psql authenticates the service using a certificate, you must use a connection information string to specify connection information, and specify the `sslmode` keyword\.
 By default, psql operates with `sslmode=prefer`\.
 To specify that psql opens an encrypted connection and uses an Amazon Redshift certificate to verify the service, download an Amazon Redshift certificate to your computer\.
 Specify `verify-full` unless you use a DNS alias\.
 If you use a DNS alias, select v`erify-ca`\.
 Specify `sslrootcert` with the location of the certificate\.
-For more information about `sslmode`, see [Configure Security Options for Connections](connecting-ssl-support.md)\.
+For more information about `sslmode`, see [Configuring Security Options for Connections](connecting-ssl-support.md)\.

  For more information about connection information string parameters, see [https://www\.postgresql\.org/docs/8\.4/static/libpq\-connect\.html](https://www.postgresql.org/docs/8.4/static/libpq-connect.html)\.